thomasWeise/moptipy/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Please visit the [contributions guidelines](https://thomasweise.github.io/moptipy/CONTRIBUTING.html) for `moptipy` if you would like to contribute to our package.

 ## 12. Contact